TheAcharya/MarkerData-Website/docs/application-objectives.md

 - What if users could collaborate and share database with other team members without worrying about exorbitant platform cost?
 - Could all of the steps be achieved with a click of a button or key-stroke?

-!!!info Info
-I am also aware of a macOS application, [FCPXImageExporter](https://apps.apple.com/sg/app/fcpximageexporter/id1018641037?mt=12){target=“_blank”}.
-It is indeed a handy utility.
-But it only works with Source Media.
-The application does not support clips with Effects and Titles applied.
-!!!

 With the above mentioned thoughts, I intent to address the following objectives to improve and enhance the user’s experience.

 ## Ideal Workflow